Shrimp and Tasso Gravy over Yellow Grits

 Scaled Down Recipe: This recipe was provided by a chef, restaurant or culinary professional and may have been scaled down from a bulk recipe.
 The Food Network Kitchens chefs have not tested this recipe in the proportions indicated and therefore cannot make any representation as to the results.

-Recipe courtesy Stephen Crowe, former cook The Farmers Shed in Lexington, SC
+Recipe courtesy of Stephen Crowe, former cook The Farmers Shed in Lexington, SC